motuncoded/Web-development/30daysoflearningHTML/30daysoflearningHTMLforms/Day3/README.md

 The form should include fields for a name, email, password, age, and favorite color.
 Experiment with radio buttons and checkboxes to allow multiple choice selection.

-Next Steps:
-Add validation attributes (e.g., required, min, max) to make your form more user-friendly.
-Style your form using CSS to make it more visually appealing.
-Learn about advanced input types like tel, url, and datetime-local.